eaplatanios/tensorflow_scala/README.md

   library and it would be extremely useful if we had those.
-- **Op Implementations:** The process of implementing ops and their gradients in the `org.platanios.tensorflow.api.ops` package is pretty simply and self-explanatory by looking at `Basic.scala` and `Math.scala`.
+- **Op Implementations:** The process of implementing ops and their gradients in the `org.platanios.tensorflow.api.ops` package is pretty simple and self-explanatory by looking at `Basic.scala` and `Math.scala`.
 It would be great if we could get better coverage of the Python API ops.
-Porting them is simple, but tedious, and I plan to do it mainly on a need basis.
+Porting them is simple, but tedious, and I plan to do it mainly on an on-demand basis.
 - **Examples:** Examples of code using the library would be great and would also make issues come up early so they can be fixed.